TheShoutingParrot/sdl-life/README.md

 This program has the following features:
 * All Conway's game of life [rules](https://www.conwaylife.com/wiki/Conway%27s_Game_of_Life#Rules) working
 * Pause and resume
+* Zoom in and out
+* Move around the grid
 * Support for reading [plaintext cell files](https://www.conwaylife.com/wiki/Plaintext) (.cells)

 ## Usage